 When barbecuing in public places, choose your location wisely.
 Most parks and commons will have rules against barbecuing, and the Countryside Code states that barbecues are forbidden in the countryside unless specified.
 However, in spaces with clearly dedicated firepits and with plenty of effective ways on hand to control the fires, a barbecue out in the wild can be a real summer delight.

-For information on property management and more, visit our blog.
+For information on property management and how Strangford Management can help, visit our blog.